zarino/zarino.co.uk/posts/2014-06-26-liver-grease-oil-chemical.md

 [The company’s website](http://www.livergreaseltd.co.uk) tells us that the premises also suffered a spate of vandalism and arsonry in 1969, so maybe what we’re actually looking at is a mixture of pre 1960s hand-lettering, and then early 1970s stencils.[^2]

 Either way, the stuff’s gorgeous – in this weird, sort-of, awkward looking geometric way.
 Just look at the detail in the double height “Co.
-Ltd” ligature, the cutom-drawn futurist ampersand, and the spot where a broken stencil meant the bottom half of the second “G” in “LEGGE” got filled in.
+Ltd” ligature, the custom-drawn futurist ampersand, and the spot where a broken stencil meant the bottom half of the second “G” in “LEGGE” got filled in.

 ![Liver Grease Type](/media/liver-grease-type.gif)